Lou-Cipher/nSide/README.txt

    Added ramus, a library of functions rejected from nall.

-   Added a Save Screenshot hotkey.
+   Added a "Save Screenshot" hotkey.
 Screenshots will be saved in PNG format with somewhat poor compression.

+   Added a Recent Games list.
+This feature is opt-in and must be enabled on the Settings window's Advanced tab.

+   Added a "Load Most Recent Game" hotkey.
+This hotkey quickly loads the top game in the Recent Games list.
+If pressed while a game is running, it resets the game.

 ===========================
 Changes from higan: Famicom